 Both sexes fully winged.
-Body and legs variable in colour; a particularly common pest form is mainly yellow with a brown patch medially on each tergite, but among various populations body colour varies from almost uniformly dark brown to yellow; antennal segments III–V yellow but apices variably brown, more extensively brown in cooler climates; fore wing pale with dark setae.
-Antennae 8-segmented; segments III–IV with forked sense cone, VIII longer than VII.
+Body and legs variable in color; wild populations in California occurring as three distinct morphs (brown, yellow, & intermediate), but the widespread pest strain is usually mainly yellow with a brown patch on each tergite; antennal segments III–V yellow but apices variably brown; fore wing pale with dark setae.
+Antennae 8-segmented, III & IV each with a forked sense cone, VIII longer than VII.
 Head wider than long; three pairs of ocellar setae present, pair III longer than distance between external margins of hind ocelli, arising on anterior margins of triangle; postocular setae pair I present, pair IV longer than distance between hind ocelli.
-Pronotum with 5 pairs of major setae; anteromarginal setae slightly shorter than anteroangulars, 2 pairs of minor setae present between abteromarginal setae; one pair of minor setae present medially between posteromarginal submedian setae; upper surface of fore coxae without microtrichia on sculpture lines.
+Pronotum with 5 pairs of major setae; anteromarginal setae slightly shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae.
 Metanotum with 2 pairs of setae at anterior margin, campaniform sensilla usually present.
 Fore wing with 2 complete rows of veinal setae.
-Abdominal tergites V–VIII with paired ctenidia, these sometimes weakly developed on IV, on VIII anterolateral to spiracle; posteromarginal comb on VIII complete, with short slender microtrichia arising from triangular bases.
+Abdominal tergites V–VIII with paired ctenidia, these sometimes weakly developed on IV, on VIII anterolateral of spiracle; posteromarginal comb on VIII complete, with short slender microtrichia arising from triangular bases.
 Sternites III–VII without discal setae.

 Male smaller and paler than female; tergite VIII with no posteromarginal comb; tergite IX posterolateral setae stout in larger males; sternites III–VII with transverse pore plate.